 There are five permanent ground blinds, located in Hunting Areas 3, 7, 14, 26A and 32, with four more being added on iSportsman soon.
 These are available for use by all patrons, on a first-come basis and require check in and check out through iSportsman.
-However, they are designed primarily for disabled hunters, so it is expected that abled bodied persons will defer use at all times.
+However, they are designed primarily for disabled hunters, so it is expected that able-bodied hunters defer use at all times.

 Firearms turkey and waterfowl hunters should remember that shotguns capable of holding more than three shells in a magazine and chamber combined are prohibited.

-All other recreational activity that may occur during the fall hunting seasons are governed by FLW 215-3; Usage of Non-Hunting and Fishing Recreational Activities.
-For activities other than hunting and fishing, it is required that those recreating outdoors register with iSportsman and obtain the free Outdoor Recreation Permit that will enable you to check-in and check-out of areas and participate in activities such as picking berries or mushrooms, riding horses, hiking, cycling, bird watching and searching for shed antlers.
+All other recreational activity that may occur outside the cantonment area is governed by FLW 210-21.
+For activities other than hunting and fishing, it is required that those recreating outdoors register on iSportsman and obtain the Outdoor Recreation Permit.
+This enables individuals to check in and out of areas and participate in activities such as picking berries or mushrooms, riding horses, hiking, cycling, bird watching and searching for shed antlers.

 The potential to have an encounter with black bears has increased dramatically over the past several years, with numerous confirmed reports.
 Black bears were released in Arkansas in the 1950s, and they have slowly returned to the Missouri Ozarks.
 Most bear reports and sightings are of young males, averaging 60 to 90 pounds, foraging and looking to establish new range.
 They typically move at dawn and dusk, are very wary of human activity and tend to scare easily.
 However, bear activity changes dramatically as winter approaches.
 They will be highly-focused on consuming as much food as possible, and it may become easier to walk up on a feeding bear.